PumpMagic/PumpMagic.github.io/_posts/2017-01-18-alien-animatronic.md

 ![Skreee!][img-action-gif]

-If it's October and it's been a while since I've exercised my mechatronics skills... it's time to build an animatronic!
+It was October, and it had been a while since I did anything with motors.
+So I built a little animatronic!

-I helped host a Halloween party at a friend's place in the woods of Santa Cruz last year, and thought this guy might be able to greet our guests by peeking around the back of my car.
+I helped host a Halloween party at a friend's place in the woods of Santa Cruz, and this guy greeted our guests from the back of my parked car.

 # Overview